 Radio Communication in Tunnels

 What Is Radio Communication In Tunnels?
 Radio communication in tunnels is an adaptation of electronic communications made into a manual one.
 It enables people to communicate with each other by using a radio device on the person’s body, such as a walkie-talkie or cell phone, while they are in the tunnel.
 Tunnel workers can use radio communication to keep their work safe while still having conversations that would be too difficult over regular voice types of radios.
-Radio communication also helps other constituents, such as construction workers and emergency personnel, reach the person who is using it for tunnel talk.
+Radio communication systems also helps other constituents, such as construction workers and emergency personnel, reach the person who is using it for tunnel talk.

 Why Is Radio Communication In Tunnels Important?

 How Does Radio Communication In Tunnels Work?

-Radio communication in tunnels is made possible because of low-power transmitters positioned throughout the entire tunnel system.
+Radio communication systems in tunnels is made possible because of low-power transmitters positioned throughout the entire tunnel system.
 Each transmitter has a specific range for which it will broadcast its signal.
 They will overlap one another so that people can be reached throughout the tunnel.
 Tunnel workers can talk to one another through walkie-talkies or cell phones.
 They usually have a base station on their person that can be used to keep contact with the tunnel’s main system.

 The Best Gas Monitoring System Out There

 The SMARTCOM 100 LEAKY FEEDER SYSTEM available in Becker Communications is a system that allows divers to communicate with each other while below the water.
 These divers wear two wireless devices, one on their helmets and the other on their wrists, to communicate with one another.
 They can also communicate with the surface by using a handheld device.
 It works by catching signals from a transmitter.
 These signals are then transferred between each other and to their surface personnel so that they can see what’s going on underwater.
 Both of these systems are used for oil, gas, and many different types of industry.